Believers (film)

 Believers is a 2007 thriller film directed by Daniel Myrick and written by Myrick, Julia Fair and Daniel Noah.
 The film was distributed by Warner Bros. as a straight-to-DVD release in the United States and elsewhere.

 Plot

-While on duty, two emergency paramedics, David Vaughn and Victor Hernandez, receive a call from a young girl named Libby, whose mother has lost consciousness in a deserted area.
+While on duty, two paramedics, David Vaughn and Victor Hernandez, receive a call from a young girl named Libby, whose mother has lost consciousness in a deserted area.
 However, when they arrive there they are captured by members of a cult called the Quanta Group.